knative/docs/docs/reference/security/README.md

 We're extremely grateful for security researchers and users that report vulnerabilities to the Knative Open Source Community.
 All reports are thoroughly investigated by a set of community volunteers.

-To make a report, please email the private security@knative.team list with the s ecurity detauls and the details expected for all Knative bug reports.
+To make a report, please email the private security@knative.team list with the security detauls and the details expected for all Knative bug reports.

 ### When Should I Report a Vulnerability?